videosdk-live/videosdk-docs/docs/guide/prebuilt-video-calling/installation/get-started.md

 # Supported platforms

-## For video and audio calling SDK
+## For video & audio calling SDK

-This guide will follow installation guide for all the VideoSDK for Audio and Video Calling.
+This guide will follow installation guide for all the VideoSDK for Video & Audio Calling.
 Follow the below guide to install VideoSDK RTC in your website or App

 ## Web SDK